-As of 5th May 2018, Kew’s breath-taking Temperate House – the largest Victorian glasshouse in the world – will open after a five-year closure.
+On the 5th May 2018, Kew’s breath-taking Temperate House – the largest Victorian glasshouse in the world – reopened after a five-year closure.
 The entire frame-work of the building has been painstakingly repaired, and its 15,000 panes of glass replaced, along with its intricate ironwork and expansive paved flooring.
 The result is a glistening cathedral housing 10,000 plants, making it one of the most unique venues in London.

 The stunning newly re-stored Temperate House, originally opened in 1862, is a Grade I-listed show house for the largest plants.
 With pitched roofs and pillars support wrought-iron ribs, the House has a mix of decorative motifs, finials, pediments, acanthus leaf capitals, Coade stone urns and statues.

 The impressive glasshouse can host large evening dinners and standing receptions of up to 300 guests amongst 10,000 species of rare and endangered plants.
-You will be able to hire this magnificent space exclusively from May 2018 in which to throw the most exquisite events.
 With venue hire starting from £14,000 + VAT for the evening you can impress your guests with endless history within this completely unique space.

 Please contact our Events Team on 020 8332 5641 or email@example.com and be one of the first to arrange a truly awe-inspiring site visit.